Skip to main content

 cluster_name=$(kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get deployment -n nginx-group-demo green-nginx-deployment -o jsonpath='{.metadata.labels.nova\.elotl\.co/target-cluster}'); kubectl annotate pods --context=${NOVA_CONTROLPLANE_CONTEXT} -n default hog-pod nova.elotl.co/cluster=$cluster_name --overwrite

-- Now let's increase replica count in green-app in the Nova control plane:
+1. Now let's increase the replica count of the green-nginx-deployment in the Nova control plane:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} scale deploy/green-nginx-deployment --replicas=3 -n nginx-group-demo

-- If there is enough resources to satisfy new schedule group requirements (existing resource request for 2 nginx + increased replica count of
+1. If there are enough resources to satisfy new schedule group requirements (existing resource request for 2 nginx + increased replica count of green deployment), watching schedule group will show you schedule group being rescheduled to another cluster (in this example from wlc-2 to wlc-1):

 kubectl nova --context=${NOVA_CONTROLPLANE_CONTEXT} get schedulegroups